AriveIT/DQN-Cartpole/README.md

 MAX_EPISODES = 4000

 # Results
-After training, the agent should be able to balance the pole for **500 time steps** consistently.
+After training, the agent was able to balance the pole upright for **500 time steps**